These are my personal notes on the topic of law and grace.

 Matthew 11:20-24 Tyre, Sidon, Sodom in the day of judgment.

-Matthew 12:41-42 People of Nineveh, queen of south will rise up in the judgment and condemn the Jewish religious leaders of Christ's time.
+Matthew 12:41-42 People of Nineveh, queen of south will rise up in the judgment and condemn "this generation".

 Luke 3:17 Jesus will clean out His threshing floor, gather the wheat into His barn, and burn the chaff.